-The Council maintains strict intellectual independence for all of its projects and publications.
-Council staff and directors, and those the Council engages to work on specific projects, are responsible for generating and communicating intellectual content resulting from Council projects.
-The Council requires all funders and donors to agree to the Council maintaining independent control of the content and conclusions of any products resulting from sponsored projects.
+The Atlantic Council maintains strict intellectual independence for all of its projects and publications.
+Council staff, fellows, and directors and those who the Council engages to work on specific projects, are responsible for generating and communicating intellectual content resulting from Council projects.
+The Council requires all donors to agree to the Council maintaining independent control of the content and conclusions of any products resulting from sponsored projects.
+The Council also discloses sources of financial support in its annual reports to ensure transparency.